mirko-pagliai/cakephp-database-backup/docs/Migration from version 2.md

 ### Other configuration values

-First of all, the `DatabaseBackup.chmod` configuration value no longer exist.
+First of all, the `DatabaseBackup.chmod` configuration value no longer exists.
-For chmods of exported backups, you can implement this yourself in your code, if you need to.
+For chmod of exported backups, you can implement this yourself in your code if you need to.

 The `DatabaseBackup.connection` configuration had already been deprecated starting from version `2.14.2` and other "mechanics" had already been implemented to use connections other than the `default` one.